tomsajan/netio-exporter/netio_an/an_en.md

 This exporter utilizes the [JSON](https://www.netio-products.com/files/NETIO-M2M-API-Protocol-JSON.pdf) API to get the relevant data from the Netio power sockets.

 ## Grafana
-Prometheus excels as a metrics data storage and alerting tool.
+Prometheus is awesome as a metrics data storage and alerting tool.
 Although it has a basic UI that could be used for quick searches and simple visualisations, it is not ideal for nice data presentation and persistent dashboards.
-This the area where [Grafana](grafana.com) excells.
+This the area where [Grafana](grafana.com) excels.

 Grafana is open source visualization and analytics software.
 It allows you to query, visualize, alert on, and explore your metrics no matter where they are stored.
 In plain English, it provides you with tools to turn your time-series database (TSDB) data into beautiful graphs and visualizations.